sluxsr/sluxsr.github.io/index.md

 [CVPR 2024]() [[Paper](https://arxiv.org/abs/2403.13293)]

-Neural Architecture Search is a costly practice.
-The fact that a search space can span a vast number of design choices with each architecture evaluation taking nontrivial overhead makes it hard for an algorithm to sufficiently explore candidate networks.
 In this paper, we propose AutoBuild, a scheme which learns to align the latent embeddings of operations and architecture modules with the ground-truth performance of the architectures they appear in.
 By doing so, AutoBuild is capable of assigning interpretable importance scores to architecture modules, such as individual operation features and larger macro operation sequences such that high-performance neural networks can be constructed without any need for search.

 - - -